Governance of the Bank of England

 ‘A member of Court shall have no vote in relation to any question arising which touches or concerns them but shall withdraw and be absent during the debate on any matter in which they are concerned’.

-A reference to Court in this section is taken to include any of the Committees of Court.
+A reference to Court in this section is taken to include Court and its subcommittees.

-On appointment, and subsequently at the end of May each year, non-executive directors must provide to the Secretary details of all their relevant directorships and appointments, and must consult the Chair of Court and notify the Secretary at least 14 days before committing to become a member of the Board of any company or to undertake any duty or assume any post or engagement which may affect their position as a member of Court.
+On appointment, and subsequently in January each year, non-executive directors must provide to the Secretary details of all their relevant directorships and appointments, and must consult the Chair of Court and notify the Secretary at least 14 days before committing to become a member of the Board of any company or to undertake any duty or assume any post or engagement which may affect their position as a member of Court.
 This enables the Chair to consult with the Governor on any questions they may have and, if necessary, the Nominations Committee.

 Effectiveness of Court